Kitty-Palace/TampermonkeyTemplate/README.md

 ```

 6. **Auto Install Script**:
-   - By making the Monkey-script filename end in `.user.js`, you can create a link that auto installs the Tampermonkey script.
+   - By making the script filename end in `.user.js`, you can create a link that auto-installs the Tampermonkey script.
 For example, if your script is hosted on GitHub, you can provide a link like `https://github.com/username/repository/raw/branch/filename.user.js`.

 </details>

 <details>
 <summary>Method 2 (Non-Functional yet!!!)</summary>

 This repository contains a template for creating a Tampermonkey script that loads another script from a GitHub repository.
-This should auto update what gets loaded, when you refresh the page where the scripts run (`@match`)
+This should auto-update what gets loaded when you refresh the page where the scripts run (`@match`).

 ## How to Use